weareblahs/bus/README.md

 # Issues

+- Migration: If a user visits the `b.ntyx.dev` instance before the migration to bus? v2, the data will not be loaded and the Settings page returns a blank screen.
+If you face this problem, please clear cookies on your mobile device, or visit through other browser or Incognito Mode.
+A fix that checks the difference between cookie data of bus? v2 and bus? v1 will be available soon
 - Global: Station info inaccurate for some stations (previous, current, next).
 Please see myRapid PULSE app for accurate info.
 Location data is accurate.
   - Known ones include: rapidPenang (for mainland and loop).
 Please do help me confirm about accuracy of rapidKL and rapidKuantan data.
 - Global: Some data shows "unknown location" for all 3 station placeholders.
 This is due to some bugs on the `getNearest` code.